flyingrobots/git-kv/docs/tasks/CI-Implement-Lint-Job.md

 Add a job to the CI workflow that checks out the code, sets up the Go environment, and runs the project's linter.

-**Note on Action Versions:** All GitHub Actions used (e.g., `actions/checkout`, `actions/setup-go`) should be pinned to specific major versions (e.g., `@v4`, `@v5`) for stability.
-Consistency in these versions across all CI-related tasks is paramount to avoid maintenance burden and ensure predictable behavior.
+**Note on Action Versions:** All GitHub Actions in this job must match the canonical references recorded in `docs/ci-action-versions.md` (currently `actions/checkout@v5` and `actions/setup-go@v6`).
+Update the manifest first if these versions ever change so every CI task stays aligned.

 ## 2. Acceptance Criteria

 - The `ci.yml` file contains a job named `lint`.
-- The job uses `actions/checkout@v4` to check out the repository code.
+- The job uses `actions/checkout@v5` to check out the repository code.
-- It uses `actions/setup-go@v5` to set up the Go environment.
+- It uses `actions/setup-go@v6` to set up the Go environment.
 - It executes `make lint`.

 ## 3. Test Plan